Suhan-38/sentiment-analysis/README.md

 - Text preprocessing for social media content
 - Visualization of model performance and key features
 - Word clouds for positive and negative sentiments
+- A web application for interactive sentiment analysis

 ## Getting Started